Last Updated on August 31, 2023

 The turn of the new year is one of my favorite times of year.
-I love looking back on the previous year, reading “Best Of…” lists, making my own lists, and celebrating the good.
-I always make a “My Favorite Songs from the Past Year” list, but I don’t think anyone other than my Dad has ever looked at it.
+I love looking back on the previous year, reading “Best Of…” lists, making my own lists, celebrating the good, etc… I love Spotify’s Wrapped.
+I even love looking at people’s Instagram posts

 I also love looking ahead.
 Anticipating the coming year, making plans, and setting goals gets me pumped.
 There’s something exciting about looking ahead.
 Fresh starts.
 New year, new me.
 Will this be the year I start flossing???
 Unlikely.